-September 27, 2016 - In a recent article on the SI News website, which focuses on news for international students, ISSP founder and former ISSP Executive Director Marsha Willard is quoted about the maturation of the sustainability profession and the inclusion of sustainability in higher education offerings.
+September 27, 2016 - In a recent article on the Study International website, which focuses on news for international students, ISSP founder and former ISSP Executive Director Marsha Willard is quoted about the maturation of the sustainability profession and the inclusion of sustainability in higher education offerings.
 As Marsha points out, the power of a degree in sustainability is “increasing as each day passes."

 September 16, 2016 - Observations from ISSP Executive Director Maureen Hart are included in a CEO Update article about how associations are pursuing a wide range of strategies to educate members and measure the environmental, social and economic impacts of industries.
 “It’s not just about reducing your energy or waste,” Maureen said.
 “A lot of it has to do with changing the culture (of an organization) and being able to make the business case for sustainability.”

 February 1, 2016 - Historically underprivileged communities are among the most heavily impacted by the problems that sustainability professionals seek to address.
 In this guest article for Triple Pundit, ISSP Executive Director Maureen Hart talks about how ISSP is doing its part to rectify the continuing socioeconomic and racial stratification in academia and the professional world.
 Maureen points out that the ISSP Sustainability Professional Certification program ensures that those working in the sustainability field are highly trained and have the skills needed to tackle environmental, social and economic injustice.